de239/sliding-text-extra/README.md

 ![](screenshots/screenshot.png)

-The classic watchface for Pebble and Pebble Steel.
+The classic watchface for Pebble and Pebble Steel, beefed bup with better text and colour.